Skive fH: History

 The team was founded in 1982 as a fusion between Skive KFUM and Skive Håndboldklub.

 In the 2008-09 season the team won their group in the 2nd Division, the third tier of Danish handball, and was promoted to the 1st Division.
 In the 2010-11 season they came second in the 1st Division and thus qualified for the promotion play-off against Viborg HK and Fredericia HK from the top league and Skanderborg Håndbold from the 1st Division.
 With 3 wins and a draw they secured promotion.

-In season 2011/12 they ended second to last in the regular season and then being no. 3 in the relegation playoff, then losing by 1-2 in matches to TMS Ringsted and advanced to the 1st division.
+In season 2011/12 they ended second-to-last in the regular season and then being no. 3 in the relegation playoff.
+Then they lost by 1-2 in matches to TMS Ringsted, meaning they should have been relegated to the 1st division.
 But during the summer of 2012 went AG København bankrupt, and therefore Skive fH was offered the extra space in the league, which they accepted.
+In the 2013-14 season the team was however relegated.

 The club has previously had a women's team, that played in the top division, Damehåndboldligaen.
 On March 15th, 2015 the team decided to withdraw their women's team from the Damehåndboldligaen as the club board did not believe, they could finance two top league teams.

 In the 2020-21 season the team was once again promoted to the top league after five years' hiatus.
 In the following season they were however relegated again after finishing last in the regular season.
+In the 2025-26 season they were promoted again by winning the 1st Division.